NatLibFi/yso-marcbib/README.md

-#Projektisivun ylläpito on lakkautettu 2021
+# Konversio-ohjelman ylläpito on lakkautettu 2021
-#This repository will no longer be maintained by National Library of Finland.
+# This repository will no longer be maintained by National Library of Finland.

 **YSO-MARCBIB konversio-ohjelma**